New York City on a budget. Sounds like an oxymoron right?

 Forget Taxis, they are a rip-off.
 Instead, take the Subway.
 It’s not the most glamorous form of transportation, but it’s a good deal and can get you pretty much anywhere you need to go.
 If you are going to be in the city for more than a couple of days, I would suggest getting the 7-day metro pass for $31.
 It will save you money and you’ll always have a pass ready to go.
 Just don’t lose it!

-We found ourselves out later than planned one night and since our hotel was a good 10-minute walk from the metro station and we are a bunch of timid girls in a big city, we decided to split the cost of an Uber.
+We found ourselves out later than planned one night and since our hotel was a good 10-minute walk from the metro station and we are a bunch of white blonde girls in a big city, we decided to split the cost of an Uber.
 They picked us up right in Times Square 5 minutes later and had us dropped off safely right in front of our hotel in a quick 20 minutes.
-If you are in a group and split the cost, Uber is a great deal.
+If you are in a group and split the cost, an Uber or Lyft is a great deal.
 Plus, if you haven’t signed up with them you get a discount on your first ride.

 I had a fantastic time in New York.
 Going in the fall was a plus because Central Park was a dream and the weather was perfect.
 It was so fun to see famous buildings and iconic landmarks.
 Ground Zero was humbling and gave you that proud to be an American feeling.
 The pizza really is amazing, but not as good as Levain chocolate chip cookies.